Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 How much would it cost me to download the "Flash Player"?
 Nothing.
 But I'm not going to download it.
 Why?

-Because this is the Internet!
+Because this is the Internet, not some private monopoly!

 Of course, there is nothing wrong with offering a little audio-visual show to the visitors of your web site.
 But please don't force me to watch it.
 And please don't prevent me from using the rest of your web site without Flash (unless you want to get rid of me).